AckerlyXu/heima/articles/documentdb/documentdb-sharding.md

 - ACID transactions i.e. stored procedures and triggers cannot span a collection.
 Transactions are scoped within a single partition key value within a collection.
 - Collections do not enforce a schema, so they can be used for JSON documents of the same type or different types.

-Starting with version [1.5.x of the Azure DocumentDB SDKs](/documentation/articles/documentdb-sdk-dotnet/), you can perform document operations directly against a database.
+Starting with version [1.5.x of the Azure DocumentDB SDKs](./documentdb-sdk-dotnet.md), you can perform document operations directly against a database.
 Internally the [DocumentClient](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.azure.documents.client.documentclient.aspx) uses the PartitionResolver that you have specified for the database to route requests to the appropriate collection.

+>[!NOTE]
->[AZURE.NOTE] [Server-side partitioning](/documentation/articles/documentdb-partition-data) introduced in REST API 2015-12-16 and SDKs 1.6.0+ deprecates the client-side partition resolver approach for simple use cases.
+> [Server-side partitioning](./documentdb-partition-data.md) introduced in REST API 2015-12-16 and SDKs 1.6.0+ deprecates the client-side partition resolver approach for simple use cases.
 Client-side partitioning however is more flexible and lets you control performance isolation across partition keys, control degree of parallelism while reading results from multiple partitions, and use range/spatial partitioning approaches vs. hash.

 For example, in .NET, each PartitionResolver class is a concrete implementation of an [IPartitionResolver](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.azure.documents.client.ipartitionresolver.aspx) interface that has three methods - [GetPartitionKey](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.azure.documents.client.ipartitionresolver.getpartitionkey.aspx), [ResolveForCreate](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.azure.documents.client.ipartitionresolver.resolveforcreate.aspx) and [ResolveForRead](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.azure.documents.client.ipartitionresolver.resolveforread.aspx).
 LINQ queries and ReadFeed iterators use the ResolveForRead method internally to iterate over all the collections that match the partition key for the request.
 Similarly, create operations use the ResolveForCreate method to route creates to the right partition.
 There are no changes required for Replace, Delete and Read since they use documents, which already contain the reference to the corresponding collection.